tonycapone/agentic_underwriting/README.md

 1. **Diabetes + Cardiovascular**: Applicant with Type 2 Diabetes and cardiovascular risk factors
 2. **Hypertension**: Applicant with a history of high blood pressure

-Each case includes XML files simulating different data sources that would be available to an underwriter.
+Each case includes JSON files simulating different data sources that would be available to an underwriter.

 ## Development